-- When we say "you" we mean the person who is answering the question (most of the time, a parent). - When we say "family member" we mean the person who is getting services from the state.
+- When we say "you" we mean the person who is answering the question (most of the time, a parent). - When we say "child" we mean the child who is getting services from the state.

-Did your family choose your family member's case manager/service coordinator?
-Or can your family change the case manager/service coordinator
+Did your family choose your child's case manager/service coordinator?

-NCI tells us 2 out of every 10 people said their family choose or can change their family member's case manager.
+NCI tells us 2 out of every 10 people said their family choose their child's case manager.

-Can your family always choose or change the agency that provides your family member's services?
+Can your family always choose or change the agency that provides your child's services?

-NCI tells us 7 out of every 10 people said their family can always choose or change the agency that provides their family member's services.
+NCI tells us 6 out of every 10 people said their family can always choose or change the agency that provides their child's services.

-Can your family always choose or change your family member's support workers?
+Can your family always choose or change your child's support workers?

-NCI tells us 3 out of every 10 people said their family can always choose or change their family member's support workers.
+NCI tells us 5 out of every 10 people said their family can always choose or change their child's support workers.